 Musical Instruments: These are the perfect way to get kids dancing, creating, and singing.
 My husband plays the guitar, so our girls have quite a few instruments and love jamming with dad.

 Another popular toy you’ll see on most lists.
+It’s great for babies once they start moving around, but my girls were late walkers and didn’t start using it until a little later on.
+Build gross motor skills, and climb and slide during winter months without leaving your home.
 We have the rock wall and ladder (both also function as a slide).
 This is especially nice to have if you live somewhere where it’s cold half the year, and will get used for years and years.

 This is another fun and simple toy that my girls love.
 We use it as a bridge with our rubber roads, and the girls love climbing the bridge, or using it as a rocker.

 I had this when I was a little girl and can’t believe it’s still around.
 We were at a friend’s house and my younger daughter spent (almost) the entire time in this car.
 So I bought one for her.
 Our driveway is brick so the girls can’t really use their scooters on it, but they can use this car.

 Ride On: You could buy a balance bike, but I saved that for my daughter’s 3rd birthday, and we used this ride-on until then.
 It’s so cute and spins, so it’s a little more fun.
 Such a fun toy for little kids – a great choice for 2 year olds.